This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 2. Corn Gluten Meal

-Corn gluten is akin to birth control for plants, only that it stops seeds from germinating all together.
+Corn gluten is akin to birth control for plants, only that it stops seeds from germinating altogether.
 Sprinkle some corn powder over your soil and mix it well.
 All weeds that may be present will not germinate.
 Be careful while using corn glute, as it does not discriminate between plants.

 Therefore it will cease the growth of all seeds, irrespective of their use.
 Use this method only when you already have a patch of saplings.
 On the bright side, of your seeds that have already sprouted, corn gluten holds no harmful effects to them.

-Put the vinegar in a spray bottle and spritz on the top, under the leaves and at the root of the plant.
+Put the vinegar in a spray bottle and spritz it on the top, under the leaves, and at the root of the plant.
 Be careful to not do this on windy days, as the vinegar may be absorbed by other plants leading to their demise.
 Vinegar too cannot differentiate between plants, and therefore you have to be extremely careful with how you decide to use it.

 4. Boiling Water

 The cheapest method on the list and it is just as effective.
 Boiling water is more suited for use in cracks between footpaths and walls, as it can cool off before reaching the shrubbery.
 Boiling water kills weeds that have already taken root, and can also reduce the amount that will take root.
 Do not use it when the weed to be targeted is close to your beloved plants.
 Hot water can damage the roots at the source. monitor your usage carefully

 Tough perennial weeds will take up to three applications.
 Ultimately, all will perish.

 A homemade herbicidal soap made from vinegar, salt, and dish soap is effective against all. pour this into a spray bottle and it is a part of your arsenal forever.
 Extremely potent, it will kill any plant it comes into contact with. with judicious use, It’ll leave your garden weed free and shining.